 Entry Level 2 (sometimes vocational, but also life skills)

 Entry Level 1 (mainly life skills but can have vocational units) – some courses here may be described as Pre-Entry level and are for those with higher support needs.

 Some courses cut across these levels.
+The important point is to realise that there will be a college course at an appropriate level for every student.
 Many students go up these levels while at college – some start at Entry Level but then move to mainstream levels.

 In recent years, most of our students have attended college for three years.
 In 2017 several were offered a fourth year if their EHCP said they needed this.

 Recently, colleges have developed more courses aimed at supported employment which often have long term placements.
 These courses can help students move into work when they leave college.